pfdubois/BridgeBidding/source/AdvancedNTDefenses.rst

 * Other bids must show at least one definite suit.
 E.g., 2♥ can be hearts and a minor, or hearts and a four card minor, but not any major and a minor.

+When our 1N opener is doubled for penalty, some variation on the 1N defense you've chosen can be an easy to remember :term:`Runout`.
+See in particular :ref:`Advanced Runouts <AdvancedRunouts>`.

 Landy
 -----